The Apple ecosystem is renowned for its reliability and elegant design .

 - Visual artifacts, strange lines on the screen

-- Black screen after startup (but the Mac appears to boot — you hear sounds)
+- Black screen after startup (but the Mac seems to be starting up — you hear sounds)

-- iMacs with dedicated graphics: crashes, spots, or flickering
+- iMacs with dedicated graphics cards: crashes, blemishes, or flickering

 Tests and diagnostics

-- Test the external display: Connect an external monitor to see if the fault persists.
+- Test the external display: connect an external monitor to see if the problem persists.

-- Boot into safe mode or a lighter OS to isolate the fault.
+- Start in safe mode or under a lighter OS to isolate the fault.

-- Look for crashes in the logs (Console) indicating GPU, drivers, or kernel panic.
+- Look for crashes in the logs (Console) indicating GPU, driver, or kernel panic.

 What to do next

-- If the graphics card is separate and removable (on some older iMacs), replace it.
+- If the graphics card is a separate removable one (on some older iMacs), replace it.

-- If the GPU is integrated or soldered to the logic board (as on many modern Macs), this is a more delicate repair—often replacing the logic board or GPU block—that a specialized workshop will have to handle.
+- If the GPU is integrated or soldered to the motherboard (as on many modern Macs), it is a more delicate repair — often replacement of the motherboard or GPU block — that a specialized workshop will have to handle.

 - Back up your data immediately if any serious signs appear.